stephen-vakil/BridgeConventions/InvertedMinors.md

         <li>North has a ton of points.
 We are certainly at least in game.
 North can still force bidding to continue and learn more about south's hand.
 With no stopper in ♠️, north bids ❤️.</li>
         <li>South has ❤️ and 12hcp, so bids 3NT</li>
         <li>North knows they have slam potential in NT now.
 North bids a quantitative invite of 4NT.</li>
-        <li>With only 12hcp, south is pretty close to the minimum for their bids so far, so south passes.
+        <li>With only 12hcp, south is pretty close to the minimum for their bids so far, so south passes.</li>
     </ol>
 </details>